begin-theadventure/lutris-scripts/lutris-scripts/Titanfall 2/Steam/Origin/Readme.md

     Launch options:

-    Lutris->right click on the banner->Configure->Game options->`-no-browser` saves resouces (albeit resulting in fewer features, including Properties), `+open steam://open/minigameslist` opens the mini-games list and `steam://rungameid/1237970` launches the game automatically->Re-open.
+    Lutris->right click on the banner->Configure->Game options->`-no-browser` saves resources (albeit resulting in fewer features, including Properties), `+open steam://open/minigameslist` opens the mini-games list (which is less buggy) and `steam://rungameid/1237970` launches the game automatically->Save.

-    And also in Origin:

-    To disable **hardware acceleration**, which in my case uses 500+ MiB of GPU (!) see this Reddit post, [link](https://www.reddit.com/r/origin/comments/q8o9gv/disable_origin_client_hardware_acceleration).
-In our case, the directory is /path/to/titanfall-2/drive_c/Program Files (x86)/Origin/platforms

-    Lutris->▲->Run EXE..->drive_c/Program Files (x86)/Origin Origin.exe and log in.

-    Origin->Applications Settings:

-    _Application_: Client update - all off, Start-up options_ - all off.

-    _Help improve Origin_: Diagnostics - all off.

-    _Origin in-game_: **Enable Origin In-Game**.

-    Now exit Steam & Origin.

-4. If you don't have the game files, install via Steam, but if you do, you can add them:
+5. If you don't have the game files, install them via Steam, but if you do, you can add them:

-    To add the game move `appmanifest_1237970.acf` + `appmanifest_228980.acf` (by default in ~/.local/share/Steam) to /path/to/titanfall-2/drive_c/Program Files (x86)/Steam and symlink `Titanfall2` + `Steamworks Shared` to `common` in the same folder.
+    To add the game, move `appmanifest_1237970.acf` + `appmanifest_228980.acf` (by default in ~/.local/share/Steam) to /path/to/titanfall-2/drive_c/Program Files (x86)/Steam and symlink `Titanfall2` + `Steamworks Shared` to `common` in the same folder.

-    Open Steam and now Titanfall 2 will be in your library!

-    Add the game to favorites to make it easier to choose, play, agree to EULA, Steam will install the necessary stuff and after that the game should be ready to play!
+6. If you launch the game with Steam, it nags that the EA App isn't installed, so instead, we have to launch the game with Origin.

+    If Steam isn't running, Origin will launch it when you click "Play", and then you must click it again to launch the game.

 Have fun! :)